ZitaoTech/BB9900-USB_BLE_Keyboard/README.md

 **Shortcuts and commands**:
 In IOS you can edit shortcuts and commands with the keyboard.
 How to set:
 Go to Settings-> Accessibility -> Keyboards-> Full Keyboard Access On-> Command and you can edit shortcuts or command using this keyboard.
 for example you can set Ctrl+B as back.
+Sometimes you need to hit back twice to exit a page(that's the setting of IOS).

 **How to adjust the mouse speed**:
 If you find the trackpad moving too fast, you can adjust the spped of mouse in IOS.
 Here are the steps: